Nextech AR 3D Swirl Ad Achieves Breakthrough With Over 1 Million Ad Views

 3D Ads Gaining Traction With Major Brands Represents Major New Revenue Potential

-“ 1 million 3D model views on a single 3D model is HUGE!.
-By comparison Nextech has served up 6.2 million 3D model views for over 20,000+ 3D models without the swirl ad.”LOS ANGELES, CALIFORNIA, USA, December 6, 2022 /EINPresswire.com/ -- Nextech AR Solutions Corp. (“Nextech” or the “Company”) (OTCQB: NEXCF) (CSE: NTAR) (FSE: EP2), a Metaverse Company and leading provider of augmented reality (“AR”) experience technologies, wayfinding technologies and 3D model services is pleased to announce a record-setting number of views for a single 3D/AR ad.
-The client, Hearst UK who publishes 21 brands including Good Housekeeping, Esquire, ELLE, Harper’s Bazaar and Cosmopolitan used a 3D model created by Nextech’s technology of a Dr. Martens Boot for an ad campaign, which garnered over 1 million 3D model views on the site.
+Nextech AR Solutions Corp. ("Nextech" or the "Company") NEXCF NTAR EP, a Metaverse Company and leading provider of augmented reality ("AR") experience technologies, wayfinding technologies and 3D model services is pleased to announce a record-setting number of views for a single 3D/AR ad.
+The client, Hearst UK who publishes 21 brands including Good Housekeeping, Esquire, ELLE, Harper's Bazaar and Cosmopolitan used a 3D model created by Nextech's technology of a Dr. Martens Boot for an ad campaign, which garnered over 1 million 3D model views on the site.

 Watch a video of the Ad - HERE